Adrien-Garcia/mg_aomag/server/var/tmp/readme.txt

 lat/lng of 'neighbouring' postal codes is calculated.
 Please let us know if you find any errors in the data set.
 Thanks

-Warning:
-  The lat/lng accuracy for Turkey and Indian Postal Index Number (PIN) is not very high, we have been asked to include the data for India in the dump despite this inaccuracies.
 For Canada we have only the first letters of the full postal codes (for copyright reasons)

+For Ireland we have only the first letters of the full postal codes (for copyright reasons)

+For Malta we have only the first letters of the full postal codes (for copyright reasons)

 The Argentina data file contains 4-digit postal codes which were replaced with a new system in 1999.

-For Brazil only major postal codes are available (only the codes ending with -000 and the major code per municipality.
+For Brazil only major postal codes are available (only the codes ending with -000 and the major code per municipality).

+For India the lat/lng accuracy is not yet comparable to other countries.

 The data format is tab-delimited text in utf8 encoding, with the following fields :